 In tau analyses, our results provide a fundamental shift in the way the previous GMNC region associations with CSF tau levels have been interpreted.
 First, our results suggest that the association at this locus is notably stronger in females than in males.
 Second, our eQTL and gene expression results highlight comparable sex-specific effects in the association between two genes in this locus and tau levels in the brain, suggesting that the SNP association may be partially driven by OSTN or CLDN16 rather than GMNC.
 OSTN expression levels have been shown to be down regulated in human neurons that are grafted into the brain of an AD mouse model,24 suggesting that OSTN may be modulated by the presence of amyloidosis.
 It is also notable that osteocrin is activity regulated in the brain, but only in the primate brain, suggesting involvement in higher-order brain functions that are specific to primates.25 Osteocrin is highly expressed in the neocortex of primates, and regulates dendritic growth.25 Outside of the brain, the primary role of OSTN is in bone development, and OSTN responds to low-dose estradiol treatment in vitro,26 leaving open the possibility that OSTN function in brain may act in a hormone-dependent manner.
-Another candidate gene in this region was Claudin 16 (CLDN16).
-CLDN16 is a tight junction protein with a particular role in magnesium processing in the kidney.27 Other Claudin proteins have been implicated in AD previously,28,29 and claudins 1, 11, and 16 have been shown to be differentially expressed between male and female rats when measured in the kidney.30 Together with our results, these previous findings highlight CLDN16 and OSTN as strong candidate genes that may have a sex-specific association with CSF tau levels.
+Another candidate gene in this region was claudin 16 (CLDN16).
+CLDN16 is a tight junction protein with a particular role in magnesium processing in the kidney.27 Other claudin proteins have been implicated in AD previously,28,29 and claudins 1, 11 and 16 have been shown to be differentially expressed between male and female rats when measured in the kidney.30 Together with our results, these previous findings highlight CLDN16 and OSTN as strong candidate genes that may have a sex-specific association with CSF tau levels.

 One novel association locus on chromosome 4 was identified in amyloid analyses and showed a stronger association among females compared to males.
 The signal was proximal to a non-protein coding RNA LINC00290, but we did not observe any eQTL associations in the region.
 In gene expression analyses, we observed some evidence of a comparable female specific association between teneurin transmembrane protein 3 (TENM3) levels and amyloidosis.
 TENM3 is involved in neuronal development, axon guidance, and retinal mapping, and mutations in the gene cause an eye disorder called Microphthalmia.31 TENM3 has not been implicated in AD previously, but represents an interesting candidate gene for follow-up.